MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .language-python}

-Althought it appears this isn't used, this import is actually necessary for our 3D plot.
+Although it appears this isn't used, this import is actually necessary for our 3D plot.
 We can tell `flake8` to ignore this problem by adding a special comment:

 ~~~
 from mpl_toolkits.mplot3d import Axes3D  # noqa: F401
 ~~~
 {: .language-python}

 You can run `flake8` again to see that the import error is no longer reported.
 However, if your comment is not correctly formatted, you will have an additional error from that.

 [Exceptions]: https://realpython.com/python-exceptions/#the-try-and-except-block-handling-exceptions